-Westgold's market capitalisation increased by 22% to \$878 million over the year and has now joined the All Australian ASX200.
-Commensurate with this elevation and in line with the expectations of our investors and stakeholders we have re-organised our Board to now be comprised of predominantly independent and nonexecutive directors with an aggregate skill-set aligned with our specialist industry.
+Westgold's market capitalisation increased by 22% to \$878 million over the year and has now joined the Australian ASX200.
+Commensurate with this elevation and in line with the expectations of our investors and stakeholders we have re-organised our Board to now be comprised of predominantly independent and non-executive directors with an aggregate skill-set aligned with the specialist industry in which we operate.

 Westgold's commitment to our workforce and communities is significant.
-We are pleased to issue our inaugural sustainability report on ESG (Environmental, Social and Governance) matters which measures our footprint and impacts on the regions in which we operate.
+We are pleased to issue our inaugural sustainability report on ESG (Environmental, Social and Governance) matters which measure our footprint and impacts on the regions in which we operate.

 During the year Westgold has continued to focus on its core Central Murchison gold assets where it is in the business of exploring, developing and mining of gold.
-The Group is unique in the Australian gold sector in being the owner operator of all our underground and open pit mines through our internally owned mining service division.
+The Group is unique in the Australian gold sector in being the owner operator of all our underground and open pit mines through our internally owned mining service divisions.
 This makes Westgold a vertically integrated company with an extensive mining fleet and a direct payroll of over 900 people.
 With this scale comes great responsibility knowing that directly and indirectly we have an estimated employment multiplier of 7-8x, seeing Westgold contributing to the livelihoods of over 6,000 people.